earthly/earthly/docs/earthfile/earthfile.md

 If not provided, the `<alias>` is inferred automatically as the last element of the path provided in `<project-ref>`.
 For example, if `<project-ref>` is `github.com/foo/bar/buz:v1.2.3`, then the alias is inferred as `buz`.

 The `<project-ref>` can be a reference to any directory other than `.`.
 If the reference ends in `..`, then mentioning `AS <alias>` is mandatory.

+If an `IMPORT` is defined in the `base` target of the Earthfile, then it becomes a global `IMPORT` and it is made avaialable to every other target or command in that file, regardless of their base images used.

 For more information see the [target, artifact and command references guide](../guides/target-ref.md).